 After election by the Shelby County Board of Commissioners

-and before commencing duties or exercising powers, a notary must post a $10,000 surety bond in the County Clerk's Office.
-The bond is payable to the state and conditioned on the faithful performance of the duties of a notary public.
+Before commencing duties or exercising powers, a notary must post a $10,000 surety bond in the County Clerk's Office.
+The bond is payable to the State and conditioned upon the faithful performance of the duties of a notary public.

 and the United States

 , and that the notary will - without favor or partiality - honestly, faithfully, and diligently discharge the duties of a notary public.